 Principles and Practice in Process Control

-I frequently taught the process control course to chemical engineering seniors and graduate students, and versions of the courses to those in industrial practice.
+I frequently taught the Introductory process control course to chemical engineering seniors and graduate students, and versions of the courses to those in industrial practice.
+The topics are PID and advanced regulatory control (ratio, cascade, etc.), and devices (flow meters, valves, etc.).
 There are some good textbooks on the topics, but I found that the authors’ use of differential equations and Laplace and z-transforms, which satisfy a professor’s sense of what is important, misdirected student understanding from the principles to the glorious and perfect (but only when idealized) abstraction of math.
 So, I supplemented the textbooks with my own lectures to clarify the principles and reveal the practice.
 I have now used many of those lecture supplements as articles in the Develop Your Potential series in CONTROL magazine, and am grateful that the editors allow me to place versions here.
 Hopefully, this series of articles will reveal some of the mysteries to the visitor.

 The chemical process industries (CPI) convert natural resources into useful products.
 The CPI sectors include pulp & paper, glass, petroleum refining, mineral refining, chemicals, polymers, food, paint, soaps, pharmaceuticals, water purification, fragrances, etc. Control in the CPI differs from many other application domains (such as mechatronics, aerospace, electronic, manufacturing, and distribution), because chemical processes are typically nonlinear, interactive, noisy, have delays, have constraints (associated with safety, loss prevention, and product specifications), and are managed by low cost (low computing power) devices and, typically, folks at an associate degree level.
 Fortunately, the slow dynamics of most processes, another differentiating characteristic, make control manageable.